 CBD is a known antiemetic, meaning it can quickly relieve nausea and vomiting, both of which can be common side effects of chemotherapy.

 Plus, CBD is a natural painkiller, meaning it can also help relieve the pain caused by some cancers (especially in their final stages).

-So, I decided to give CBD a try with Rosie, and I’m so glad I did.
+So, I decided to give CBD a try with Rosie.

-Using a variety of CBD products (mainly oils, capsules, and CBD treats), I was able to greatly improve Rosie’s quality of life in her final months with us.
+Using a variety of CBD products (mainly oils, capsules, and CBD treats), Rosie’s health improved a lot.

 As her condition advanced, she suffered from a lot of pain and became ever more lethargic and fatigued.

 But her condition improved almost immediately after starting with CBD.